 Working with databases can be a challenge if you want to work locally and then sync or deploy to a production server of some sort.
 There are a lot of obstacles in place that make keeping your data from being overwritten or just out of wack when moving it.

-If you work with WordPress a lot like I do, you may have heard of a great plugin from Delicious Brains called WP Migrate DB Pro.
-This post will walk you through the amazing features of the plugin and why it’s such a valuable tool for WordPress theme developers.
-Easily speed up your WordPress workflow with Delicious Brain’s WP Migrate DB Pro WordPress Plugin.
+If you work with WordPress a lot as I do, you may have heard of a great plugin from Delicious Brains called WP Migrate DB Pro.
+This post will walk you through the amazing features of the plugin and why it's such a valuable tool for WordPress theme developers.
+Easily speed up your WordPress workflow with Delicious Brain's WP Migrate DB Pro WordPress Plugin.

 What does WP Migrate DB Pro Do?

 Since WordPress requires a database to operate, the WP Migrate DB Pro plugin allows you to move your data between sites.
 These sites can be local or remote depending on your needs.
 In a nutshell, the plugin keeps you from having to do any mundane MySQL operations or hunt to update links throughout your site.

 Prior to installing the plugin, I had a workflow with WordPress that worked but was tedious and time-consuming.
 My process was as follows:

 - Work locally to change/edit or improve my WordPress site

 - FTP into my hosted version of the site and add any affected files

 - Export my local database file to a